Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 12. Boost your PPC campaigns

-On a similar note, you want to make sure your PPC (pay-per-click) campaigns reflect your holiday marketing campaigns.
+On a similar note, make sure your PPC (pay-per-click) campaigns reflect your holiday marketing campaigns.
 People are more likely to engage with ads for a product or brand that represents what they are looking for around the holidays.

 If you already have PPC ads, make sure they are updated to match the holiday spirit.
 If you don’t usually use PPC campaigns, it might be worth implementing them to drive traffic during the holiday shopping season.